igor.love

 We know this is the first thing people worry about with any online fundraiser, and you should be careful.
 Here is how you can verify: independent people who know Igor have confirmed this campaign and published proof links on the Trust page.
 The donation addresses on this site match a signed manifest you can download and check.
 And if you know Igor personally, call him or his family.
 They'll confirm it.

 Nobody acts alone.
 For Bitcoin, EVM chains, and Solana, three of Igor's friends hold the multisig keys.
 One runs the campaign, and two others each hold a key, in different locations, and they don't know each other.
 Any two of the three must agree before funds move.
 Igor himself is not a keyholder so he can focus on healing.
-For Monero, the spend key is fully offline.
-It's never been connected to the internet.
-Every payment is documented on the Updates page.

 Fresh campaign-specific addresses are standard security practice.
 They provide a clean audit trail, make it easier to track donations to Igor specifically, and avoid confusion with anyone's personal wallets.
 This is deliberate and documented, not suspicious.